GET AWAY TO AN AFRICAN ADVENTURE AT NAGLE DAM

 Canoeing and watersports: Nagle Dam is renowned as one of the homes of SA and KZN flat-water canoeing and also hosts barefoot water-skiing.
 Try out all other forms of wind, paddle or powered craft to create your own private “Thousand Hills Cruise”, watching the mountains and water go by.
 Unfortunately, boating means we can’t also allow swimming in the dam.

 Fishing: Nagle Dam is a magnet for fishing, well stocked with cub, bass, scalies (yellowfish), tilapia, barbel (catfish).
-We allow use of an electric “sneaker” motor while fishing.
+We allow the use of an electric “sneaker” motor while fishing.

 Picnicking: Our glorious picnic sites and braai facilities overlooking the dam with its resident patrolling fish eagle are firm favourites with those in the know.
 A wonderful family getaway that feels so far away from everything but in reality is so close to major centres!